 Ross McIntyre (reporting to Mark Tawney), also in the London Office, will have responsibility for the optimization of the global portfolio and will provide analytical support to all regional offices.
 Optimization of the global portfolio will entail the application of portfolio management theory to fully take advantage of diversification and scale benefits resulting from the management of a truly global portfolio.

 Morten Erik Peterson, reporting to Joe Hirl, will develop and be responsible for weather trading in Japan, a market with tremendous potential given its diverse climate, population concentrations and dependence on imported energy.
-Accordingly, Morten Erik will have Enron Online trading responsibility for all cities in Japan.
+Accordingly, until the establishment of 24 hour trading, Morten Erik will have Enron Online trading responsibility for all cities in Japan.

 Raymond Yeow in Sydney, reporting to Paul Quilkey, will develop and be responsible for weather trading in Australia and South East Asia.
-Accordingly, Raymond will have Enron Online trading responsibility for all cities in these areas.
+Accordingly, until the establishement of 24 hour trading, Raymond will have Enron Online trading responsibility for all cities in these areas.
 Additionally, Christian Werner, reporting to Raymond Yeow will provide climatological and meteorological support to all offices.
-The diversity of these markets combined with their correlation to US cities during El Nino’s make these exciting and important markets to develop.
+The diversity of these markets combined with their relationship to US cities (due to the subtropical jetstream) make these exciting and important markets to develop.